 Today, Genesis10 provides staffing, workforce optimization and domestic outsourcing solutions.
 Recognized by Gartner as a Top 20 IT Staffing Firm in the U.S., the company is dedicated to helping companies implement business and technology initiatives cost-effectively.
 Genesis10’s unique hybrid service model adapts and scales to deliver proven business and technology professionals how, when and where needed.
 Read More

 Ira Guberman is the Manager of Programming and Operations for ISGAP.
-Based at ISGAP’s headquarters in Manhattan, Ira serves as the hub of ISGAP’s global activities, and aims to integrate the organization’s international projects.
+Based at ISGAP’s headquarters in Manhattan, Ira serves as the hub of ISGAP’s global activities and aims to integrate the organization’s international projects, including the supervision of the annual ISGAP-Oxford Summer Institute for Curriculum Development in Critical Antisemitism Studies.
 He earned a BA in International Relations at the University of Delaware and a Masters in Public and International Affairs from the University of Pittsburgh.
 He served as a Masa Israel Teaching Fellow in Rehovot, Israel, and was a fundraising fellow at the American Israel Public Affairs Committee (AIPAC).

 Mr. Jack Ajzenberg is the Vice President for Strategic and Operational Initiatives at ISGAP.
 Over the course of an impactful career, Jack engaged in activist and professional capacities for McGill University, YMYW-HA(Montreal), Canadian Jewish News, Allied Jewish Community Services (Montreal Federation) National Film Board of Canada, Hillel Foundation (Montreal) Council of Jewish Federations (Canadian Office), and the National Budgeting Conference of Canadian Jewry, Toronto Jewish Federation.
 Read More.